SeunBits/Project-2/README.md

 ### EXPLORATORY DATA ANALYSIS
 This involved exploring of the Data to answer some questions about the Data such as;
-  -   Top 3 Regions by Sales
+  -   **Top 3 Regions by Subscription Cancellations**: Identified regions with the highest cancellation rates to understand geographic trends.
   -   Bottom 3 Products by Quantity Sold
   -   Average Total Sales per product
   -   Percentage of Total Sales by Product